synerg5g/Pyramis/README.rst

    Please read our `Pyramis Developer Reference <docs/dev-docs.md>`_ for a more detailed treatment.

 The Pyramis Compiler is developed to demonstrate that Pyramis is a complete and flexible language.
-The primary goal of the Pyramis compiler is to output multithreaded, C++ code from a Pyramis specification, as a reference implementation.

 - By showing that a path exists from Pyramis specification to a correct implementation, (in our case, via a compiler), we demonstrate the correctness of Pyramis as a specification language.